 When adding images to your website, it's important to keep the following things in mind.

 You'll want to crop, resize, and optimize your images for the web before uploading them into the CMS.
-Though, TerminalFour does have some built-in resizing abilities.
+Though, TerminalFour does have some built-in cropping and resizing abilities.

 You can prepare images for the web by using an image editing software on your computer (such as Adobe Photoshop) or a web-based editor.
 Below are some free photo editing programs.